- Code IDEC8030

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-· Paul Krugman, Maurice Obstfeld and Marc Melitz (2011).
-International Economics (9th ed.).
-Pearson/Addison-Wesley.
+(3) Paul Krugman, Maurice Obstfeld and Marc Melitz (2018).
+International Economics.
+Pearson.

-Foundations in undergraduate microeconomics and macroeconomics are assumed, and knowledge in calculus and optimization is essential.
+Foundational knowledge in microeconomics and macroeconomics are assumed.
+Skills in calculus and optimisation are also essential.

 Tuition fees are for the academic year indicated at the top of the page.